Samidarex/pricecheckhub/README.md

 # PriceCheckHub

-PriceCheckHub is a web scraping and search platform that allows users to retrieve and search for various local stores products and compare the prices.
+PriceCheckHub is a web scraping and search platform that allows users to retrieve and search for various store products and compare the prices.

 ## Table of Contents
 - [Overview](#overview)